Demand Forecasting in Retail: Models & Why It Is Important

 When to use qualitative forecasting: It’s always a good idea to get qualitative input when possible.
 Typically, you will use it to validate quantitative findings.
 If you just started a retail business or are opening a specific location or launching a new product in your market, this is the easiest way to get a quick insight into what demand might be like.

-The Delphi Method is a type of qualitative forecasting that gathers expert opinions and insights through a series of questionnaires and uses the responses to draw conclusions and make demand predictions.
+The Delphi Method is a type of qualitative forecasting that gathers expert opinions and insights through a series of questionnaires.
+The responses are used to draw conclusions and make demand predictions.

 To start, retailers send out questionnaires asking experts in their industry targeted questions that will help them to better understand their future demand and industry trends as a whole.